What is a Surveyor?

 What do Surveyors earn?

-According to the U.S. Department of Labor, with California earnings considerably higher, surveyors starting salaries are in the thirteen to fifteen dollars per hour range.
+According to the U.S. Department of Labor, with California earnings considerably higher, surveyors starting salaries are in the fifteen to nineteen dollars per hour range.
 Job openings in both the private (engineering, environmental or consulting firms) and public (cities, counties, utilities or the state) are plentiful and start with good salary levels with increases for LSIT (Land Surveyor in Training) and (LS) Land Surveyor state certification.

 How can I become a Surveyor?